 Here is the formula used to calculate Enterprise Value:

-Keep in mind that cash also includes your liquid assets.
+Keep in mind that cash also includes your business's liquid assets.
 Anything that you could sell to get cash quickly, such as stocks or gold bars, can be included as "cash".
 Property and other assets may be included here as well, but only at their current market value.
 For example, if your private limited company owned a building that cost $500,000, but could only be sold for $100,000 (in short time), only $100,000 would be included in this equation.

 As you see, enterprise value aggregates more factors than just the value of a company's outstanding equity.
 To acquire a business, a buyer would have to assume to take over the company's debt, though it would also receive all of the company's cash.
 Taking over the debt certainly increases the cost to buy the business; but from the other hand, acquiring the cash and equivalents reduces the cost of buying the company.